-In September 2017 we formed Certainty to develop immuno-therapy drugs against cancer.
-Certainty holds an exclusive worldwide, royalty-bearing license to use certain intellectual property owned or controlled by The Wistar Institute ("Wistar") relating to Wistar's CAR-T technology.
+Our subsidiary, Certainty, is developing immuno-therapy drugs against cancer.
+Certainty holds an exclusive worldwide, royalty-bearing license to use certain intellectual property owned or controlled by The Wistar Institute ("Wistar"), the nation's first independent biomedical research institute and a leading National Cancer Institute designated cancer research center, relating to Wistar's chimeric endocrine receptor targeted therapy technology.
+We have initially focused on the development of a treatment for ovarian cancer, but we also may pursue applications of the technology for the development of treatments for additional solid tumors.
 The license agreement requires Certainty to make certain cash and equity payments to Wistar upon achievement of specific development milestones.
 With respect to Certainty's equity obligations to Wistar, Certainty issued to Wistar shares of its common stock equal to five percent (5%) of the common stock of Certainty.
-In addition, in November 2017, we entered into a collaboration with the H. Lee Moffitt Cancer Center and Research Institute, Inc. ("Moffitt") to advance our CAR-T therapy toward human clinical trials.